mjhoefer/mjhoefer.github.io/_pages/about.md

 My research focus is in human-computer interaction and human-AI interaction, and in particular, personal informatics.
 I design, build, deploy, and evaluate reflective personal informatics systems that support meaningful reflection, in domains ranging from health and mood, dreams, time-use, needs, values, and virtues.
 I am particularly interested in studying how technology can support (and not hinder) personal development.
 I am also a founding member of the SPIRITED Collective, a research collaborative working at the intersection of design, technology, and spirituality/religion.

-In a former life I worked as an industrial engineer for Boeing and completed a masters in industrial engineering using AI for manufacturing and mechanical design.
+In a former life I worked as an industrial engineer and data scientist for Boeing and completed a masters in industrial engineering using machine learning for manufacturing and mechanical design.

 News
 ======